AinalFM/MazeGame/README.md

 # MazeGame
 This is my 1st game project.
 By utilizing the Pygame library and applying object-oriented programming (OOP) concepts, this project demonstrates interactive game development in Python.
 Visit my repository to explore more.
+Hehehe